OSGeo/PROJ/docs/source/community/rfc/rfc-7.rst

 other command-based and IDE tools.
 The CMake software has been under active development since its origins in 2000.
-The CMake language is carefully developed with backwards-compatible policies that aim to provide consistent behaviour across different versions.
+The CMake language is carefully developed with backwards-compatible policies that aim to provide consistent behavior across different versions.
 CMake is currently the preferred build tool for PROJ for the following reasons:

 - It has existed in the PROJ code base since 2014, and is familiar to active